saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 ### Reference

-For reference navigation you need to configure it via Fluent API.
+For reference navigation you need to configure it via `Fluent API`.
 Note that only primary key of the entity is clickable to see navigation data.

 ```csharp
 public void Configure(EntityOptionsBuilder<Shop> entityOptionsBuilder)